 Method 2: Disable your antivirus or firewall

 Disable the built-in Windows Defender as well as Windows Firewall (To turn off the firewall, go to Control Panel> System and Security> Windows Defender Firewall and click on Turn Windows Firewall on or off in the left column) on your PC and check if that fixes error code 0x80080005 when updating.
 If you are using third-party antivirus software, then disable it for a while.

 Method 3: System Volume Information directory

-Run Command Prompt as Administrator and run below command.
+Run Command Prompt as Administrator and then execute below command.

 cmd.exe /c takeown /f "C:\System Volume Information\*" /R /D Y && icacls "C:\System Volume Information\*" /grant:R SYSTEM:F /T /C /L

 This command line will launch the batch of tasks. and in the command prompt window, it will show their status.